PROJECTSAMIR/PROJECTS.A.M.I.R/README.md

-# {PROJECT S.A.M.I.R}
-{PROJECT S.A.M.I.R} began as a rescue mission — salvaging parts from an old family PC destined for recycling.
-Rebuilt into a compact, high‑performance rig, it became my first true lab platform and the foundation for everything that followed
-# ⚡ Project S.A.M.I.R v1 — Resurrection Build
+# 🛡️ Project S.A.M.I.R 🛡️
+*More than a PC — the starting point of my cybersecurity journey with Project S.A.M.I.R.*

-# ⚡ First Boot — Before It Truly Powered On
+## ⚡ First Boot — Before It Truly Powered On

 When I first pressed the power button, this system hadn’t been switched on in nearly six years.
 Inside the old Cooler Master case, I found an **ASUS Maximus VII Gene motherboard**, an **Intel Core i7-4790**, dual **Palit GTX 970s in SLI**, and a **Corsair CS750M PSU** — all exactly as they had been left.